fiftythanks/bst-odin/README.md

-# bst-odin
+# Project: Binary Search Trees

 An assignment from The Odin Project on the topic of binary search trees.
+You can read more [here](https://www.theodinproject.com/lessons/javascript-binary-search-trees).